Great Storage Ideas

-I love gadgets, especially kitchen gadgets.
-I love seeing all the new appliances.
-What I don't love is trying to figure out what to do with them when I get them home.
+While I love gadgets, especially kitchen gadgets, what I don't love is trying to figure a good place to store them when they aren't in use.

 This page is designed to give you information, tips, tricks and hints on kitchen appliance storage.
 Check back often as this page will be updated as I find more solutions for you.